dotkim/sharesol/README.md

 This is entierly client to client based, no need for a "server" to connect two computers together.
 But that also means no "multi-computer" support.

-I dont have any plans at this momemt to change this, but i might be enclined to add encryption and multi-computer support later.
+I dont have any plans at this momemt to change this, but i might want to add encryption and multi-computer support later.

 ### Configuration

-The appsettings.json file contains all the config options for the application, there aren't any optional options yet.
+Configuration is set in the Configuration.xml file.
+There is not optional setting even if it says that its a default.
+The XML parser does not consider an empty field as a default.